In the Neolithic Age

 And our only plots were piled in lakes at Berne.

 aurochs is the name of a very large wild ox (not to be confused with the bison) that roamed Europe until the mid-eighteenth-century, when the species became extinct.
-The phrase 'headed off the aurochs turn for turn' alludes to the hunting technique for such large, fast and dangerous beasts, in which they would be herded ('headed off … turn for turn', aided by the aforementioned 'hunting dogs') into a natural corral where they could be slaughtered more efficiently. | Allobrogenses is Kipling's poetic remodelling of the standard term Allobroges, the name of a Celtic tribe of ancient Gaul (France) which settled around what is now Lake Geneva and the Rhône valley, making them congruent with the builders of the lake dwellings in Berne.
-We now know that lake dwellings built on piles above ground existed in many suitable places in Switzerland, most significantly around the Lake of Zurich.
+The phrase 'headed off the aurochs turn for turn' alludes (I think) to the hunting technique for such large, fast and dangerous beasts, in which they would be herded ('headed off … turn for turn', aided by the aforementioned 'hunting dogs') into a natural corral where they could be slaughtered more efficiently.
+The legend of wild horses being driven off the top of the Rock of Solutré now seems incorrect, though there are places such as narrow gaps between large rocks which were almost certainly used to funnel prey for slaughter. | Allobrogenses is Kipling's poetic remodelling of the standard term Allobroges, the name of a Celtic tribe of ancient Gaul (France) which settled around what is now Lake Geneva and the Rhône valley, making them congruent with the builders of the lake dwellings in Berne.
+We now know that lake dwellings built above ground on piles existed in many suitable places in Switzerland, most significantly around the Lake of Zurich.
 The dwellings were not built in the lake, as is usually imagined, but on suitable shores at the edge of the lake.
+A moment's reflection will make it obvious that even a modern construction company would find driving piles into an underwater lake bed not a simple task, certainly well beyond the capabilities of Neolithic men with stone hammers.
 The Allobroges certainly didn't need amanuenses to write for them, and their plots were the territory upon which their dwellings rested on wooden piles.

 Your author's inner pedant adds: Kipling's creation of the word Allobrogenses (being an analogue of words such as Albigenses) although not used in modern scholarship, is justifiable poetic licence.
 The '-genses/sis' ending is the classical Latin suffix, 'of/coming from the [aforementioned place]'.
 For example, the Albigenses heretics were originally from Albi, in France.
 In the present case, there was no place called Allobro from which the Allobrogenses came.
 That said, 'allobro' comes from an ancient root 'allo' + 'brog', meaning 'other/foreign + country' – to the previous inhabitants the newcomers were simply 'foreigners' in Gaulish.
 Strictly speaking therefore, Kipling was not wrong to use this term, just swimming against the philological Zeitgeist.
-So the next time you are taking to social media and to the streets, tell the cops that you are protesting against all the bloody Allobrogenses.
+So the next time you are taking to social media or even to the streets, tell the cops that you are protesting against all the bloody Allobrogenses.

 Still a cultured Christian age sees us scuffle, squeak, and rage,